appworldbr/aw-microweber-helper/README.md

 ```

 # Custom Code
-Just copy the project, download node dependencies, make your custom code in `src/js/awhelpers.js` and run `npm run build` them copy in the dist
+Just copy the project, download node dependencies, make your custom code in `src/js/awhelpers.js` and run `npm run build` them copy from the dist
-folder the js you want in your [Microweber](https://github.com/microweber/microweber) project.
+folder the js you want for your [Microweber](https://github.com/microweber/microweber) project.